khalil5754/khalil5754.github.io/_posts/2023-02-28-your-new-blog-post.md

 CREATE INDEX idx_salaries_player_year ON salaries(playerID, year);
 ```

-These indexes will improve query performance by allowing the database to quickly find the relevant rows for each player and year, without having to scan the entire table.
+These indexes can improve query performance by allowing the database to quickly find the relevant rows for each player and year, without having to scan the entire table.

 Now let's create a Power BI model to put the data in perspective: